AFitzpatrik/Projects_Showcase/README.md

 <h2 align="center">About Me</h2>
 I'm currently working as a SW Tester, in a automotive company.
-You can find my miniproject, which I made while learning python, MySQL, CSS, HTML and JavaScrip here!
+You can find my miniproject, which I made while learning python, MySQL, CSS, HTML and JavaScrip here!<br><br>

 - 💡 I'm currently learning web development at Software Development Academy.